vialabdusp/planning-representation/w05_GIS2Rhino/gis2rhino.md

 ### 3. Check to make sure all fields you will be exporting to CAD include an elevation field.

 ## Export to CAD
+### 1. Select layers to export
+In Table of Contents Layers window, right click the ContoursPolygon_Elev layer: Data -> Export to CAD

+### 2. Export settings
+Input feature: select BuildingFootprints_Contours to add it for CAD export.
+Create a new folder to save this file as an output from GIS.